 Be honest.
 Are you leaving your assets to heirs or beneficiaries who are careless with money?
 Will their habits quickly dissipate their inheritance after your death?
 Parman & Easterday can help you create a special trust to make sure that the money is managed responsibly and that the inheritance you provide is able to give your loved ones the long-term financial security you had hoped to offer.

 Getting Help From Oklahoma City Trust Attorneys

 Our Oklahoma City trust attorneys can help you to make smart choices about how to protect your assets.
-You should give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to talk with an attorney about the personalized assistance that we can offer.
+You should give us a call today at (405) 843-6100 or contact us online to talk with an attorney about the personalized assistance that we can offer.
 You can also join us for a free seminar to find out about the services we provide to protect your wealth so you can pass your assets down to your loved ones and leave the strong legacy you have been hoping for.

 - Own Property Out of State?
 You Need a Living Trust - October 21, 2021